simonharris1992/Simons-simple-CMS/README.md

 if you have any questions or requests fire a message at: me@simonharris.co

+V0.2 ADDED BRUTEFORCE PROTECTION (+ SMALL QOL CHANGES TO LOGIN PAGE)

 Planned updates (no order announced):
 - full form validation in admin panel
 - privilidge levels for users
 - consider the options for multipage websites e.g. one table per page or linear array
-- uploading and modifying of pictures
-- brute force protection for login
+- uploading and modifying of pictures x brute force protection for login (added in 0.2)
 - improve clarity of formatting of the input fields